BGA Soldering & Repairing | How to Solder Ball Grid Array

-Reflow Soldering techniques is used to solder BGA.
-Reflow soldering technique is used to solder BGA because it helps the whole assembly to be brought up to a fixed temperature in order to melt the solder or solder balls underneath the BGA components.
+Reflow Soldering technique is generally used to solder BGA because it helps the whole PCB assembly to be brought up to a fixed temperature in order to melt the solder or solder balls underneath the BGA components.

 For any BGA soldering, the solder balls on the package have controlled amount of solder.
 Solder ball in various sizes of 18 mil, 24, mil 30 mil etc are available.
 When the Board with the solder balls and BGA Package is placed in the reflow oven, it gets heated and the solder melts.
 Surface tension causes the molten solder to hold the package in the correct alignment with the circuit board.
 It in important to take care of the composition of the solder alloy and the soldering temperature so that the solder does not completely melt, but stays semi-solid , so that the solder balls stay separate from each other and do not result in any bridging.

 BGA and SMT inspection is one of the toughest jobs.
 It becomes extremely difficult to inspect the BGA joints since the solder is underneath the BGA Package and are not visible.
 The only satisfactory means of testing BGA Solder Joints is X-rays.
 X-Ray helps to see the joints underneath the package and thus helps in inspection.

 BGA Rework / Repairing – Hand Soldering and Desoldering of BGA

 Rework and hand soldering of BGA Packages is the toughest part.
 It needs practice to do the job.
 Let us understand Desoldering and soldering of BGA packages by hand

 BGA Desoldering by Hand

 The most common practice to desolder BGA is hot air.
 Here are the steps to desolder BGA Package using Hot Air: